What is the GDPR?

 What does the GDPR require?

-Some of these requirements are unaffected by the use of remote workforces, but others are directly affected.
-In addition, because data security is a primary concern under the GDPR, companies that allow their workers to work from home need to make sure they are taking the right steps to protect the data that their workers access remotely.
+Because data security is a primary concern under the GDPR, companies that allow their workers to work from home need to make sure they are taking the right steps to protect the data that their workers access remotely.

-In general, the main goal of the GDPR is to ensure that consumers' data remains both secure and private.
 The following steps are therefore a very important part of any remote access policy (not an exhaustive list):

 Protect data both in transit and at rest.